The Best Packing Cubes For Backpacking in 2023

 These are the packing cubes we currently travel with and I don’t see that changing any time soon.
 Because of their compression abilities, they are also the best packing cubes for carry-on travel.

 I use one full-sized cube (for jeans and jumpers) and two half-cubes (one for socks/undies and another for tops) and I can always fit everything I need into them.
-Using compression cubes for backpacking really allows you to bring far more than you would think you could while still sticking to a small backpack.
+Using compression cubes really allows you to bring far more than you would think you could while still sticking to a small backpack.

-With the one full-sized cube and the two half-cubes fully packed and compressed, I still have ample room left for my toiletry bag and other miscellaneous items.
+With one full-sized cube and the two half-cubes fully packed and compressed, I still have ample room left for my toiletry bag and other miscellaneous items.

 Eagle Creek Pack-It Clean/Dirty Cube